Malai Paneer; a delicious appetizer made in the Air Fryer that is easy to make and tastes just like the one made on a grill.

 This is a sponsored post on behalf of Karoun Cheese.
 All opinions are my own.

 Paneer is one of our favorite ingredients.
 In appetizers, mains and even desserts, we use it extensively in the kitchen.
+From this paneer board as an appetizer to chili paneer noodles and Akbari paneer we use paneer extensively.

 Considered healthy and always delicious, paneer is Vegetarian friendly, good for Keto and gluten-free.
-And it is easy to make it in SO many wonderful ways.
+And it is easy to make it in so many wonderful ways.

 I often share paneer recipes that everyone loves.
 Today I am sharing an amazing recipe that comes together quickly and can be made in the air fryer; Malai Paneer.